OSDeploy/GitBook/drivers/optimize-dell-windows-10-x64/README.md

 # Optimize Dell Windows 10

 Let's try to see what we can do for Dell Driver Packs on Windows 10 x64.
-If we are using the "Total Control" method for Driver Management, then we have almost 140 Driver Packs at close to 192 GB of space.
+If we are using the "Total Control" method for Driver Management, then we up to 140 Driver Packs at close to 192 GB of space.
 This is our starting point.

 | Total Control | Number of Packs | Download Size | Repository Size |
 | :--- | :--- | :--- | :--- |